Chapter 6:

 Conveniently, the school bell had just rung, signaling us to return to our respective classrooms.

 “By the way...
-Why did you ask me that third question?”
-I asked her.
+Why did you ask me that third question?”, I asked her.

-“Haven't you looked in the mirror?” she replied with another question.
+“Haven't you looked in the mirror?”, she replied with another question.

-“What do you mean?”
-I was confused.
+“What do you mean?”, I was confused.

 “Your face.
 Your posture.
 Your muscles.
 Your hair.
 You're different.
-I don't know what, but you're different.
+I don't know how, but you're different.
 It's not exactly physical, it's more like...
 Oh, I don't know!
 Forget it!", she lost her train of thought.

 Now, more than ever, I needed to look in the mirror.

-“Shall we go back?”
-I suggested.
+“Shall we go back?”, I suggested.

 “Yeah...
 Let's go", she replied.

 I walked her, just as I had done in the morning, to her classroom, and went straight to the bathroom to admire my own reflection, filled with curiosity.
-As I arrived, I was immensely surprised by what I saw.

 J.P.
 Bargo